The Invisible Architect: Understanding Gravitational Force and Its Cosmic Reign From the gentle fall of an autumn leaf to the majestic dan...

 strong on a white dwarf's surface.

-The core collapse is catastrophic.
-It rebounds in a supernova explosion,
+- High-Mass Stars: The core collapse is catastrophic.
+It rebounds in

-If the core mass is between about 1.4 and 3 solar masses (the
+- Neutron Star: If the core mass is between about 1.4 and 3 solar

-Tolman-Oppenheimer-Volkoff limit), the collapse is halted by neutron
+masses (the Tolman-Oppenheimer-Volkoff limit), the collapse is halted by

-degeneracy pressure.
-The result is an incredibly dense city-sized
+neutron degeneracy pressure.
+The result is an incredibly dense

-remnant where a teaspoonful would weigh billions of tons.
-Gravity is
+city-sized remnant where a teaspoonful would weigh billions of tons.

 - Galaxy Formation and